 Once again, the germ theory is not just a random “idea” pushed by some scientist 150 years ago – it is based on a wealth of evidence over that time.
 There are over 2000 articles that use Koch’s postulates to show causality between microorganisms and diseases.

-Still, there are quacks who think that the germ theory is nonsense.
+Still, some quacks think that the germ theory is nonsense.
 They reject it not with evidence but with their opinion.

 Why do anti-vaxxers deny the germ theory?